On this page

 - a permanent constraint – when the normal integrated power system capability and expected generation offers and demand may not result in secure operation.

-On 28 March 2011, we implemented the Simultaneous Feasibility Test (SFT) software which automatically creates security constraints that are applied to SPD.
+In 2011, we implemented the Simultaneous Feasibility Test (SFT) software which automatically creates security constraints that are applied to SPD, these are published through schedules in WITS.

-In addition to the above historical information, the spreadsheet below has constraints that the System Operator develops using non-automated processes (manual constraints).
+In addition to the automatically created constraints created by the SFT software the spreadsheet below has constraints that the System Operator develops using non-automated processes (manual constraints).
 This list will be updated as and when the constraints in the list are revised.

 Where practicable this information will be published two weeks prior to the date the constraints are intended to be first used.
 Note this may not always be possible where manual constraints have been identified as being required due to the automatic scheduling process not being able to mitigate a security issue which runs one week out.